Go Back

 Copied

-A storm will barrel across the West Coast this week, bringing much-needed rain and some mountain snow for the first time since early spring.
+A storm barreled across California early this week, which brought much-needed rain and some mountain snow for the first time since early spring.

 Showers began breaking out across Oregon and Northern California on Monday morning.
-Rain and high-elevation snow are forecast to expand as the storm dives southward along the Pacific coast.
+Rain and high-elevation snow expanded across much of California as the storm dove southward along the Pacific coast.

-At the height of the storm, as winds blow in from the Pacific Ocean, temperatures will trend downward from the 70s to the 60s Fahrenheit in many low elevations in Northern California and the immediate Southern California coast early this week.
+At the height of the storm, as winds blew in from the Pacific Ocean, temperatures trended downward from the 70s to the 60s in many low elevations in Northern California and the immediate Southern California coast early this week.

-The incoming cold will allow for snow levels to drop to around 5,000 feet through Tuesday.
-Travelers planning to drive on Interstate 80 through Donner Pass, California, can expect a couple of inches of slushy snow and delays.
+The incoming cold allowed for snow levels to drop to around 5,000 feet through early Wednesday morning.
+Travelers planning to drive on Interstate 80 through Donner Pass can expect a couple of inches of slushy snow and delays.
 Above the passes in the mountains, a foot or more of snow could accumulate, including in some of the resorts near Lake Tahoe.

 GET THE FREE ACCUWEATHER APP